-The Honors College faculty and staff are dedicated to developing a unique program of courses that challenges and stimulates students, while also encouraging open discussion and individual responsibility.
-At times, it may be appropriate for an Honors student to convert a non-Honors course into Honors by working closely with a faculty mentor to develop an Honors plan of study.
+The Honors College faculty and staff are dedicated to developing a unique program of courses that challenges and stimulates students while also encouraging open discussion and individual responsibility.
+At times, it may be appropriate for an Honors student to convert a Non-Honors course into Honors by working closely with a faculty mentor to develop an Honors plan of study.
 The student and faculty member would then collaborate to adjust the standard class syllabus into an Honors version that includes more advanced work.
 The Honors work may be done in place of regular assignments, or it could be completed in addition to the regular assignments.
-The student and the instructor should determine and specify on the course contract what percentage of the final grade will be comprised of Honors work.

 Honors Contract Steps: